resistance-protocol/litepaper/README.md

 reduces the treasury's burden of backing while increasing its relative excess reserves.
 Conversely any RSX sold by the Resistance Protocol at PC increases excess reserves more than circulating supply due to the Monetary Premium (MP) of backing at PF.
+The floor and ceiling peg arbitrage does not require any oracle to function since the protocol merely defines PF and PC algorithmically.
+Market participants will be naturally incentivized to perpetuate the [Infinite Flywheel Effect](#infinite-flywheel-effect) due to always present arbitrage opportunities.

 The Resistance Protocol is designed to mint RSX against RFV per asset.
 DAI, FRAX and LUSD will have a RFV of 1.
 Euro stables may have a RFV of 1.15.
-Volatile assets like ETH and OHM may be acquired in the future but not minted against.
+Volatile assets like ETH and OHM may be acquired in the future but will not be minted against.

 The Resistance Protocol is designed to let RFV appreciate over time.
 That means PF and PC will increase together as long as the treasury owns the required